Mass media in Israel: Freedom of the press

 According to information provided by the military censor in response to a Freedom of Information request, in 2017 the censor banned the publication of 271 articles outright, and fully or partially redacted 21% of the articles submitted to it.

 Following the 2017 Qatar diplomatic crisis Israel took steps to ban Qatar-based Al Jazeera by closing its Jerusalem office, revoking press cards, and asking cable and satellite broadcasters not to broadcast al-Jazeera.
 Defence minister, Avigdor Lieberman, had described some of al-Jazeera reports as "Nazi Germany-style" propaganda.
 It was not clear if the measures covered Al Jazeera English, considered less strident.

 Under Israeli law, it is forbidden to proselytize to a person under 18 without the consent of a parent.
 It is also forbidden to offer material benefits in the process of proselytizing.

+On 24 November 2024, Israel's government ordered a boycott of the newspaper Haaretz by government officials and anyone working for a government-funded body, and banned government advertising with the newspaper.
+According to The Guardian, Haaretz "had published a series of investigations of wrongdoing or abuses by senior officials and the armed forces, and has long been in the crosshairs of the current government."

 Freedom House

 Freedom House publishes an annual Freedom of the Press report.
 The 2013 report described Israel as having "the freest press in the region" but downgraded its status from "Free" to "Partly Free" in response to "the indictment of journalist Uri Blau for possession of state secrets, the first time this law had been used against the press in several decades, as well as instances of politicized interference with the content of the Israel Broadcasting Authority radio programs and concerns surrounding the license renewal of television's Channel 10."
+The 2023 Freedom in the World report gave Israel a 3 out of 4 report for Freedom of Expression.
+The report stated that though the media is generally free to criticize the government, print articles remain subject to censorship by the military, and that right-ward leaning trends under the Netanyahu administration further threatened public faith in the press.

 Reporters Without Borders

-In 2020 Reporters Without Borders ranked Israel 88th in their Press Freedom Index The results for Israel and the Palestinian National Authority from 2002 to the present are shown below, with lower numbers indicating better treatment of reporters:
+In 2023 Reporters Without Borders ranked Israel 97th out of 180 in their Press Freedom Index.
+Palestine was rated 156th out of 180 in 2023.
+The results for Israel and the Palestinian National Authority from 2002 to the present are shown below, with lower numbers indicating better treatment of reporters:

+Committee to Protect Journalists

+Since the beginning of the war in Gaza, Israel has detained Palestinian reporters without trial.
+According to a report issued by the Committee to Protect Journalists (CPJ) in January 2023, Israel became one of the “worst jailers of journalists,” putting it on par with Iran.